hermanlui99/dxp-open-edition-kubernetes-examples/readme.md

 # Planet9 & Kubernetes

+If still any questions remain after reading this document, or linked documents, contact me via `ian@neptune-software.com` regarding any questions.

 ## Summary

 This repo contains different samples to showcase how you can deploy a Planet9 instance with Kuberenetes.